Welcome to today's edition of the Rush 24-7 podcast.

 I've got the date right here, December 17th, 2014.

-I was the first, and I have been excoriated by this by several in the Republican establishment commentary, because they didn't see the humor in it.
+I was the first, and I have been excoriated by this by several in the Republican establishment commentary because they didn't see the humor in it.

 I said, you know what?

-As you look at the two candidates and the issues they think are important and the positions they have on these issues.
+As you look at the two candidates and the issues they think are important and the positions they have on these issues, seems to me the perfect ticket would be Jeb Bush and Hillary Clinton.

-What's what's happening to Rush?
+What's happened to Rush?

-This is getting really Rush would never say anything like this before.
+Rush would never say anything like this before.

-I was trying to make a point here about the similarities in candidates from the establishment, that they are not that different, and that they have similar views about the role of government in the daily life of the United States of America, and it is that government should be big, and it should be front and center, and the focus of everything.
+I was trying to make a point here about the similarities in candidates from the establishment, that they are not that different and that they have similar views about the role of government in the daily life of the United States of America.

-Republican side thinks they can do it a little smaller and a little smarter.
+The Republican side thinks they can do it a little smaller and a little smarter.

-The Democrat side thinks it's never big enough, and they're the smartest in the room, but there are a lot of similarities, and then you see this headline here, or rather, this story, Hillary Clinton's mega donors also funding Jeb Bush.
+And then you see this headline here, or rather, this story, Hillary Clinton's mega donors also funding Jeb Bush.

-So I think I was as usual, my friends, on the cutting edge last December.
+So I think I was, as usual, my friends, on the cutting edge last December.

 The Washington Post has a story here that is the latest in the aftermath of everything.